 Catastrophe bonds (commonly abbreviated to cat bonds) are a segment of the ILS market.
 They are used by property/casualty insurers and reinsurers to transfer major risks on their books (such as for hurricanes, windstorms and earthquakes) to capital market investors, reducing their overall reinsurance costs while freeing up capital to underwrite new insurance business.
 Cat bonds are structured so that payment of interest or principal to the reporting insurance company depends on the occurrence of a catastrophe event of a defined magnitude or, that causes an aggregate insurance loss in excess of a stipulated amount.

-The 2012 cat bond market was dominated by U.S. wind risks as most of the multi-peril bonds contained that peril.
-According to both Swiss Re and Willis Capital Markets & Advisory, the year ended with about $6.3 billion of new volume behind only the record issuance of 2007.
+The 2013 cat bond market was dominated by U.S. hurricane risk, accounting for approximately 65% of the new issuance, and this risk was covered in 31 of 42 tranches.
 Over the first half of 2013 about of $3.1 billion in ILS bonds matured, opening opportunities for new issuances to compete for investor dollars.
 New cat bond issuance for the first half of 2013 was $4 billion with the total outstanding, as of June 30, 2013, hitting $17.5 billion.
 Over 75% of the cat bond limit placed in the first two quarters was exposed to U.S. hurricanes.
 New transactions with this type of exposure continued to come to market, so close to the U.S. hurricane season.
 Updated forecasts by the National Oceanic and Atmospheric Administration call for 13 to 19 named storms for this year.

 Another structure for transferring catastrophe risk to investors is the sidecar, which became very popular in the aftermath of Hurricane Katrina.
 Sidecars are deployed mainly by reinsurers following major catastrophes to add risk-bearing capacity in periods of increased market stress.
 Sidecars are special-purpose vehicles through which reinsurers cede premiums associated with a book of business to investors who place sufficient funds in the vehicle to ensure claims are paid if they arise.
 In contrast with cat bonds, which are structured as long-term instruments covering a broad array of perils and geographies, sidecars are tactical instruments of limited duration during a hard market.